Human Rights: Policy

 3. Outreach to business partners

-We recognize the importance of respecting human rights not only within our own business activities but also throughout our value chain.
+We recognize the importance of respecting human rights, not only within our own business activities, but also throughout our value chain.
 We will work together with our business partners, including our suppliers, to respect human rights in line with this Policy.

 4. Support and respect for international norms

-We support international norms on human rights, including the International Bill of Human Rights (Universal Declaration of Human Rights and International Covenants on Human Rights), the Declaration on the Fundamental Principles and Rights at Work of the International Labour Organization (ILO), the United Nations Guiding Principles on Business and Human Rights.
+We support international norms on human rights, including the International Bill of Human Rights (Universal Declaration of Human Rights and International Covenants on Human Rights), the Declaration on the Fundamental Principles and Rights at Work of the International Labour Organization (ILO), and the United Nations Guiding Principles on Business and Human Rights.

 We comply with the local laws and regulations of the countries and regions in which we operate.
 In cases where there is a conflict between internationally recognized human rights principles and the laws and regulations of the country or region in which we operate, we will seek ways to honor the international principles.